Renato Usatîi: 2020 presidential election

 In July 2020 Usatîi announced that he wanted the people to decide whether he should run for president in 2020.
 During a press conference, he asked people to record short videos in which they would express their views on his potential candidacy and send them to him before 27 August 2020.
 On 26 August 2020, Usatîi posted a YouTube compilation video with people expressing support for his candidacy and claimed that tens of thousands of people asked him to run for president.
 The next day, Usatîi organized an open air press conference during which he officially announced his candidacy for the 2020 elections.

 Usatîi's campaign emphasized several priorities, including organizing snap parliamentary elections, eradicating corruption by forming a Moldovan equivalent of Mossad, abolishing district authorities and intensifying economic cooperation with Romania and Ukraine.
 He also heavily criticized incumbent president Igor Dodon, accusing him of spending a week in a luxury resort financed by taxpayer money, fabricating opinion polls, illegally spying on his campaign and attempting to rig the election by paying Moldovan citizens from Transnistria to vote for him.

 He came in third in the first round securing 16.9% of the votes.
-After his elimination in the first round, Usatîi advised his supporters to vote against Dodon in the second round but did not specifically endorse Sandu.
+After his elimination in the first round, Usatîi advised his supporters to vote against Dodon in the second round but did not endorse Sandu.

 2021 snap parliamentary elections

 After the Constitutional Court of Moldova declared the emergency state unconstitutional on 28 April 2021, later that day Maia Sandu signed the decree of dissolution of the Parliament and the snap elections on July 11, 2021.
 Renato Usatîi announced on 5 May the electoral bloc with his name, formed between Our Party and Patria Party.
-After the elections, Electoral Bloc Renato Usatîi got 4,1% of votes (7% threshold) and did not acced in the Parliament.
+After the elections, Electoral Bloc Renato Usatîi got 4,1% of votes (7% threshold) and did not win representation in the 11th convocation of the Parliament of Moldova.
 In Bălți, the electoral bloc gained the 3rd place (after BECS and PAS).
-On July 12, Renato Usatîi announced he will resign as Mayor of Bălți.
+On July 12, Usatîi announced his resignation as Mayor of Bălți.